-The instructional departments are: Biological and Physical Sciences, (Science 3rd floor), Chemistry and Biochemistry, (Science 4th floor), Computer Science and Information Systems, (Clendenin 3rd floor), and Mathematics and Statistics (Science 5th floor).
+The academic departments are: Biology and Physics, (Science 3rd floor), Chemistry and Biochemistry, (Science 4th floor), Computer Science and Information Systems, (Clendenin 3rd floor), and Mathematics and Statistics (Science 5th floor).
 The chief administrator of each academic department is the department chair.
 Each department decides its own administrative structure, which includes coordinators and committees for supervising the functions of the department.
 Chairs of large and complex departments may be assisted by an assistant department chair.
+Bylaws exist to provide a plan of governance and procedures of operation for each department.